ljaxferrand/ljaxferrand/README.md

 A front-end web developer from Canada 🇨🇦.

-I love all things tech 💻, learning 📚, food 🍕, fitness 🏋🏼, art 🎨, and nature 🌳.
-The good things in life, you know?

 ## 🙋🏻 A bit about me:

-I'm a graduate of British Columbia Institute of Technology's Front-end Web Developer program 🎓
+My superpower is: curiosity 🤔

 Right now I spend most of my time playing around with: Next.js & Framer Motion

-My superpower is: curiosity 🤔

 Fun fact: I used to be a cheesemonger.
 My favourite cheese of the moment is: Cypress Grove's Humboldt Fog 🧀